SDuSDi/Offboard-ROS-2-DDS/README.md

 # Be sure to wait until both Gazebo and QGroundControl are up and running smoothly
 ros2 run drone node
 ```
+If everything is alright, you should see the drone takeoff and redirect itself to (0,0) from where it is.
+If you move your head so that it gets near an edge of the camera, the drone will move accordingly.

 ## Diving Deeper